Emerging Market Debt Absolute Return

 Chart analysis is particularly useful in supporting decisions on timing and aggressiveness of positioning.
 Chart analysis also often generates investment ideas which are then fully researched through fundamental analysis.

 Sentiment analysis attempts to discover how other market participants are positioned and/or how likely they are to change their positions in the future.
 Accurate readings can support our own assessment of risk/opportunity in markets.
-A few key measures are systematically considered as contrarian indicators:
+A few key measures are systematically considered as contrarian indicators.
+The sentiment indicators include: consensus forecast model, fund manager risk index, short tern sentiment index STSI, flow analysis, ratings agency.

 At the final stage of the analysis, the EMD team agrees 12-month total return forecasts for each investable asset.
 Given the risks involved, a minimum expected return of 8% (in USD) is required to initiate a position.
-Assuming such returns are forecast, investments are made subject to the team’s portfolio construction discipline, as shown below.
+Assuming such returns are forecast, investments are made subject to the team’s portfolio construction discipline.

 - The EMD strategy focuses on absolute returns as the primary goal